nokia-eda/terraform-provider-core-v1/docs/data-sources/auth_users.md

 Read-Only:

 - `failed_login_since_successful_login` (Number)
+- `federation_provider_name` (String) The name of the federation provider for this user.
+Absent if the user is not federated
+- `federation_provider_uuid` (String) The UUID of the federation provider for this user.
+Absent if the user is not federated
 - `is_federated_user` (Boolean) True if the user comes from a federated LDAP server
 - `last_failed_login` (String)
 - `last_successful_login` (String)